 The majority of states have moved to a no-fault system of divorce, although some offer the option of a no-fault or fault-based divorce.
 Idaho is one of those states; you can say your marriage is irretrievably broken, and obtain a no-fault divorce, or you can name one of the faults allowed in the state—although you do have to back up your allegation with facts.
 If you choose to file a fault-based divorce, you can choose from one of the following in the state of Idaho:

 The state of Idaho is a community property state—one of only nine states in the nation that operates under community property laws.
+Your Coeur d' Alene divorce attorney will explain all the details of asset division at your initial strategy session.
 Under community property laws, marital assets and debts are divided 50/50, regardless of any extenuating circumstances.
 Under equitable distribution laws, marital assets and debts are divided fairly—but not necessarily 50/50.
 Anything you or your spouse owned prior to the marriage is considered separate property as is an inheritance or gift received during the marriage (unless the gift or inheritance is commingled with marital property).
 A prenuptial agreement will take precedence over community property laws, otherwise, a judge will determine which property is marital and which is separate, then will divide the assets right down the middle.

 Many spouses wonder whether they are entitled to alimony or spousal support in the state of Idaho.
 The factors a judge will look at when determining whether alimony is appropriate will start with whether one spouse is unable to support himself or herself, and whether the other spouse has the ability to pay alimony.
 Other factors a judge will look at include: